VictorEyeEagle/APIrest-Weather/README.md

-# Projeto API RESTful de Dados Climáticos
+# RESTful Climate Data API Project

-Este projeto é uma API RESTful simples que retorna dados climáticos.
-Ele usa Django, Python e PostgreSQL para armazenar e servir dados climáticos obtidos da API do OpenWeatherMap.
+This project is a simple RESTful API that returns climate data.
+It uses Django, Python, and PostgreSQL to store and serve climate data obtained from the OpenWeatherMap API.

-## Pré-requisitos:
+## Prerequisites:

 - Python 3
 - Django
 - PostgreSQL
-- Biblioteca `requests` do Python
+- Python `requests` library
-- Chave de API do OpenWeatherMap
+- OpenWeatherMap API Key